MikulaJakub/simple-phase-field-model-with-ANSYS/README.md

 ![](martensite_phase_transformation.gif)

-Not all austenite can transform.
+In the case of clamped boundaries, only a part of austenite transforms.
 However, for stress free boundary conditions, eventually all austenite would transform as there would be no constraints on the boundaries of the system.

-### Loading with a constant strain rate (stress-strain curve)